Alison Lawrence @UXAlison

 Articles by Rebecca Jackson:

 Raised in farm country, Rob Prescott spent his formative years picking peaches, inventing friends and abusing his parents' Tandy TRS80.
 Following a short career as a deckhand, rouse-about and gas station attendant he landed his first digital job as a scanner monkey.

 Soul destroying jobs weren’t something he was all that good at, so he spent time at university earning a very expensive piece of paper that he then studiously ignored.
 Being an industrial designer inevitably lead him down the path to designing digital products, services and systems; and he found that he most loved doing this with like-minded researchers and designers, and so he started to grow teams.

-Twenty years on and Rob has had a haircut and found a home with a small and awesome collective of talented experience designers as the General Manager of Symplicit.
-His passion for design, building teams and stalking exciting projects is matched only by his love of coffee.
+Twenty years on and Rob has had a haircut, and his passion for design, building teams and stalking exciting projects is matched only by his love of coffee.

 Articles by Rob Prescott:

 Ruth is a design researcher and design leader from Canberra, Australia.
 In the last 16 years, she has worked across a range of industries, from airlines, to banks and government, doing research and design.
 She loves design research as she's fascinated by why people do the things they do, and how technology integrates into people’s lives.
 In her spare time, she makes science and geek themed jewellery under her Crankybot design label, using her lasercutter in her workshop.